 What are the risks of counseling?

-Like most things in life, there are no guarentees in psycho-therapy.
+Like most things in life, there are no guarantees in psycho-therapy.
 A lot depends upon how much you practice what you're learning, complete reading assignments, how honest you are with the therapist, etc.

 Sometimes as you grow and change your ideas and behavior other people in your life might dislike you "changing the rules" on them.

 Sometimes looking deeply at yourself can be uncomfortable.

 It's sometimes scary to try out new behaviors.